AudioMuse-AI - Let the choice happen, the open-source way

 predict_other_models

-models, each targeting a specific musical attribute.
+function leverages a suite of distinct models, each targeting a specific musical attribute.
 These models also take the MusiCNN embedding as input and typically use amodel/Softmax

 output layer:danceable